Facts of lice

 Do remember...

 Head lice are annoying, but they are not dangerous.
 Don't ever let them make you or your children unhappy.
-With our wonderful Nitty Gritty NitFree Comb they are easily treatable, without any pain or drama.
+With Nitty Gritty you have a safe and effective way to not only treat head lice but to keep them away for good, without any pain or drama!